-Diagnostics, Trouble Shooting and Repair

-Prerequisites: EL 16/16L, EL 17/17L Class Hours: 1 lecture, 3 laboratory
+Diagnostics, Trouble Shooting and Repair Prerequisites: EL 16/16L, EL 17/17L

-This is a basic course in the procedures and methods used in trouble shooting typical electronic equipment.
+This is a basic course in the procedures and methods used in troubleshooting typical electronic equipment.
 The systematic approach is emphasized and applied to analog and digital circuits.
-Laboratory experiments reinforce the principles of trouble shooting.
+Laboratory experiments reinforce the principles of troubleshooting.